deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 ## Configuring Traefik

+Traefik is the main L7 load balancer and router.
+It is mostly used to route HTTP packets based on rules (URL path, headers, ...).

-You should configure Traefik, which is the main Ingress and L7 load balancer. `core/traefik/values.yaml` is the main configuration file.
+To configure Traefik, edit the `core/traefik/values.yaml` file, which is the main configuration file.

 You should look for `loadBalancerIP` and the `metallb.universe.tf` annotations: